elifesciences/tech-team/adr/0005-supported-php-versions.md

 In order to provide language version consistency across projects we need to get a consensus on which versions we are going to support.

-There are exceptions such as `crm` not supporting PHP 7 and being stuck on 5.6.
+There is an exception, `crm` not being upgraded on PHP 7 (using 5.6 instead) but supporting it.

 Staying up to date with the major and minor versions of PHP is important: